PGCE - Secondary - Science: Chemistry

 What qualifications will you need?

-- Honours degree (2:2) or equivalent, or higher, in a science-related subject or (where the degree is not science-based) a top-up Science qualification.
+- Honours degree (2:2) of a United Kingdom higher education institution or equivalent qualification, in a science-related subject or (where the degree is not science-based) a top-up Science qualification

 For further information contact email@example.com